hyperledger-solang/solang/docs/language/managing_values.rst

 is ``address(this).balance``.

 .. note::
-    Parity Substrate cannot check the balance for contracts other than the current one.
+    Polkadot cannot check the balance for contracts other than the current one.
 If you need to check the balance of another contract, then add a balance function to that contract like the one below, and call that function instead.